The Amerindo Internet Fund is now standing on a discount to NAV of 35.1% after a tough 2002 which sa...

 The Amerindo Internet Fund is now standing on a discount to NAV of 35.1% after a tough 2002 which saw its portfolio fall by 45.7% in value.

-The fund, launched at the height of the internet boom in 2000, now has assets of £58.6m.
+The portfolio, launched at the height of the internet boom in 2000, now has assets of £58.6m.

 Amerindo Fund Managers blamed the lack of pick-up in information technology spending as the main reason for the decline in NAV.